aalfons/ROBMED-Reproducibility/README.md

 [Alfons, A., Ates, N.Y., & Groenen, P.J.F.
 (2021).
 A Robust Bootstrap Test for
 Mediation Analysis. *Organizational Research Methods*.
 DOI 10.1177/1094428121999096.](https://doi.org/10.1177/1094428121999096)

-Please note that Figure 1 of the published manuscript contains a mistake that was somehow introduced by the copyeditors of the journal.
-Moreover, they made this change after we submitted corrections to the author proofs of the article, and did not provide us new proofs to correct this additional mistake.
-This repository contains our original figure as submitted (without the mistake), as well as the code to produce it.

 ## Reproduce results